TongLing916/tongling916.github.io/_posts/2020-3-9-Understanding-Check.md

 ### Literature

 [^Lindeberg94]: Lindeberg, Scale-space theory: A basic tool for analysing structures at different scales, Journal of Applied Statistics, 1994.

+[^Fischler81]: M. A.Fischler and R. C.Bolles.
+Random sample consensus: A paradigm for model fitting with applications to image analysis and automated cartography.
+Graphics and Image Processing, 1981.

+[^Hartley97]: Hartley, In defense of the eight-point algorithm, PAMI’97.